yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/managed-read-replica.md

 ## Limitations

-- Geo-partitioned clusters do not support read replicas.
+- Partition-by-region clusters do not support read replicas.

 ## Add or edit read replicas